Can a Landlord Deny an Emotional Support Animal (ESA) | The Critical Conditions Explained

 The Fair Housing Act requires an objective evaluation of each request.
 Landlords must assess whether your specific animal poses a direct threat or causes undue burden based on factual evidence, not assumptions or preferences.

 Personal opinions about emotional support animals, skepticism about mental health conditions, or general discomfort around animals are not legally acceptable grounds for denial.
-The law protects against discrimination based on disability and ensures decisions are made fairly.
+The law protects against disability-based discrimination and ensures that decisions are made fairly.

 Speculations on Animal Behavior